-Digitization provides a better way for a care professional to access a patient’s medical information at all times, without the need for physical copies of their files.
-This will also allow patients to share their medical information with other healthcare professionals or use it in case of emergency.
+Digitization provides a better way for a care professional to access a patient’s medical information at all times without needing physical copies of their files.
+This will also allow patients to share their medical information with other healthcare professionals or use it in an emergency.

 In the United States, expenses for administrative tasks account for more than 25% of the total expenses in a hospital.
-Additionally, a healthcare professional spends less than 30% of their time actually providing care to their patients.
-The current system is obviously not exactly efficient, since both hospital funds and the time of physicians are very valuable.
+Additionally, medical professionals spend less than 30% of their time providing patient care.
+The current system is inefficient since hospital funds and physicians’ time are valuable.

-Task automation, respectively, digitization, can reduce the burden on healthcare professionals, allowing them to focus on delivering care to patients instead.
-Advanced artificial intelligence systems can be used to provide prescription advice, appointment reminders, or a medication reminder.
+Task automation, respectively, digitization can reduce the burden on healthcare professionals, allowing them to focus on delivering care to patients instead.
+Advanced artificial intelligence systems can provide prescription advice, appointment reminders, or medication reminder.

-There are some cases of disease management that require multiple specialists to communicate permanently to create the best medical plan for a patient.
-Having a digital system in place can prevent situations in which conflicting medications are prescribed.
-Additionally, when information is constantly shared, physicians are always aware of the progress made.
+Some cases of disease management require multiple specialists to communicate permanently to create the best medical plan for a patient.
+Having a digital system in place prevents situations in which conflicting medications are prescribed.
+Additionally, when information is constantly shared, physicians are always aware of the progress.

-When relying on physical files for your medical records, you’re always at risk of permanently losing them due to unexpected situations like natural disasters or simply human negligence.
-While it’s true that digital data storage systems can also be vulnerable, there can be precautions taken in order to minimize the potential risks.
+When relying on physical files for your medical records, you’re at risk of permanently losing them due to unexpected situations like natural disasters or human negligence.
+While it’s true that digital data storage systems are somehow vulnerable, there can be precautions taken to minimize the potential risks.

-Nowadays many gadgets and wearables are capable of monitoring heart rate, counting steps, or even taking an EGG.
+Nowadays, many gadgets and wearables are capable of monitoring heart rate, counting steps, or even taking an EGG.
 This is very useful for both app users and doctors.
-These wearable healthcare apps could transmit medical data online and physicians could, for example, set alarms for when certain conditions are met – so that medical care can be delivered fast.
-This could be a great way to remotely monitor the overall health and a great step towards preventive care.
+These wearable healthcare apps transmit medical data online, and physicians can, for example, set alarms for when certain conditions are met – so that medical care is delivered fast.
+This could be a great way to remotely monitor overall health and a significant step towards preventive care.

 Healthcare apps for patients enable them to reach their physicians easier, even through text messages or even a scheduled virtual doctor consultation.
 There are a lot of conveniences provided by these digital services, including m-healthcare apps, that some health systems provide online doctors after hours or on weekends.

-Healthcare apps are a great way of monitoring the way patients take their medication after they have been discharged.
+Healthcare apps are a great way of monitoring the way patients take their medication after they leave the hospital.
 Poor medical adherence is an important cause of poor chronic disease management and can lead to hospital readmissions and even unfortunate outcomes.

 Online medication apps are a great way of managing prescriptions and even sending medication reminders to app users.

 A health app makes remote patient management possible by collecting medical information and transferring it directly to healthcare professionals.
-Being able to easily access data about a persons health in between a doctors visit and another is a big step forward in improving care delivery.
-This is mostly made possible by mobile devices and apps, especially wearable devices.
+Being able to easily access data about a person’s health between a doctor’s visit and another is a big step forward in improving care delivery.
+This is mainly possible through mobile devices and apps, especially wearable devices.

-Healthcare apps can streamline dealing with medical bills – by integrating a highly secured payment gateway you can save a lot of time since payments can be made instantly.
-Additionally, there are some apps that provide users with the possibility to connect with their health insurance providers.
+Healthcare apps can streamline dealing with medical bills – by integrating a highly secured payment gateway, you can save a lot of time since payments are made instantly.
+Additionally, some apps provide users with the possibility to connect with their health insurance providers.

-90% of healthcare professionals already use health apps at work for accessing electronic health records, communicating with their colleagues, medical references, or simply managing their schedule.
+90% of healthcare professionals already use health apps at work for accessing electronic health records, communicating with their colleagues, and medical references, or simply managing their schedules.

-Now that we’ve been through all the benefits of digital transformation and digitization in the healthcare industry, let’s see which are the best healthcare apps ideas in 2022.
+Now that we’ve been through all the benefits of digital transformation and digitization in the healthcare industry, let’s see which are the best healthcare app ideas in 2023.

 A medical reminder app is very useful for people with fast-paced lifestyles.
-Their key features should be appointment reminders, medication reminders, or anything that they need to do in between doctor visits.
+Their key features should be appointment reminders, medication reminders, or anything they need to do between doctor visits.

 This app idea has a lot of usage for chronic diseases management and even recovery.